klickyfan/development-machine-builder/README.md

 **Boxstarter**

-(Boxstarter)[www.boxstarter.org] is an open source tool detects whether a reboot is required during the execution of a PowerShell Script, forces the reboot, and then resumes the script after the reboot.
+(Boxstarter)[www.boxstarter.org] is an open source tool detects whether a reboot is required during the execution of a PowerShell Script, forces the reboot, and then relogs you in and resumes the script after the reboot.

 **Usage Instructions**